daniellebednarczyk/daniellebednarczyk.github.io/_posts/2023-09-27-Image-Manipulation-With-NumPy.md

 Let's see what we can do with this image using NumPy!

+---
-First, let's crop it a little, so BomberDog and "his" Jeep are a little more prominant.
+In this first section let's get our feet wet doing some simple slicing on our image array.
+I'd like to crop it a little, so BomberDog and "his" Jeep are a little more prominant.
 We can slice our array to crop the image.
 Let's start by cropping just one axis, and see what we get. **Note**: when we are slicing our array, using a colon **:** signifies to keep all values.

 ```ruby
 cropped = bdog[0:500,:,:]